RailwayStations/RSAPI/README.md

 and [iOS](https://github.com/RailwayStations/Bahnhofsfotos) of
 the [Bahnhofsfotos opendata Project](https://github.com/RailwayStations).

-This API is hosted at https://api.railway-stations.org or at the Deutsche Bahn developer
+This API is hosted at https://api.railway-stations.org.
-site: https://developer.deutschebahn.com/store/apis/list where you can also find an online and executable version of the OpenAPI documentation.

 ## build

-To build the project, you need Java 20.
+To build the project, you need Java 21.

 Run on Unix like systems: